 About NACS

-The Nordic Association for Clinical Sexologists (NACS) was founded in October 1978 in Rome, Italy, by distinguished delegates from Denmark, Norway, and Sweden.
+The Nordic Association for Clinical Sexology (NACS) was founded in October 1978 in Rome, Italy, by distinguished delegates from Denmark, Norway, and Sweden.
 The association expanded in 1986 with the inclusion of Iceland and further in 1998 when Finland became a member.
 NACS held its inaugural conference in 1979 in Linköping, Sweden, marking the beginning of its active engagement in the Nordic sexological landscape.
 Soon after, Estonia joined.

 In 1999, NACS formally adopted its statutes, laying down a framework to guide its operations and initiatives.
 The organization's primary objectives are to promote sexual health, enhance professional skills, and facilitate robust networking opportunities among sexologists within the Nordic countries.